phonegap/workshop-plugins/lesson1.md

 title: Module 1&#58; Discovery, Installation, Definition of Plugins
 ---

-# Overview

 _approximate duration : 15 minutes_

+## Cordova Plugin Registry

-- npm as a cordova plugin registry
+npm as a cordova plugin registry

+## Add/Remove Plugins with Tooling

-- cordova/phonegap tooling to add|remove|ls plugins
+Cordova/Phonegap tooling to add/remove/list plugins

+## Plugin.xml

-- a walk through the plugin.xml format
+A walk through of the format...

     - defining platform code
     - shared js code
     - id/name/version
     - dependencies
     - tools to use to create plugins, plugman, phonegap/phonegap-plugin-template

+### Exercise:

-    - exercise, create a plugin using above tools, make it depend on 2 other plugins, install it
+> Create a plugin using above tools, make it depend on 2 other plugins, install it
-- what's next in plugin definition? package.json

-## Cordova Plugin Registry

-## Add/Remove Plugins with Tooling

-## Plugin.xml

 ## Coming Soon... `package.json`

+_discussion of what's next in plugin definition_

 <!--
   **NOTE:** If you don't have the PhoneGap Developer App, you can still run the app in your browser by opening the `index.html` file in the browser, you will just have limited